 What Is The Players Championship Playoff Format?

-With potentially life-changing benefits on offer, as well as the prestige that comes with winning the PGA Tour's flagship event, it's perhaps not surprising that it's often a tight affair, with three wins by just one shot in the last four editions.
+With so many potentially life-changing benefits on offer, as well as the prestige that comes with lifting the PGA Tour's flagship event, it's perhaps not surprising that it's often a tight affair, with four of the past five editions decided by just a single stroke.

 If there's a playoff, it will begin at the 16th hole